 Work Experience Section Recap

 Let’s recap the key pointers that optimize the resume.

 - Your full time experience should take up bulk of the page.

 - Include a bullet on performance indicators, such as ranking, promotion, chairs, captain, etc.

 - Include 2-3 deals.
-Bold and underline the transaction description bullet.
+Italicize and underline the transaction description bullet.

 - Put transaction type as the first word so it’s clear without having to read the entire sentence.

 - Use buzz words like CapEx, COGS, DCF, EBIT, EBITDA, IRR, LBO, LFCF, MOIC, M&A, SG&A, in your bullets.

 Notice we don’t have an Extracurricular Activities section.
 For those of you who spent a lot of time during school on extracurricular and campus involvements, we know it’s tempting to write about them on the resume.
 This is especially the case for first year analysts submitting resume 1-2 months on to the job.
 As tempting as it might be to do justice for all your contribution, we’d advise against it.
 We leave this section off on purpose.
 That’s because it’s impossible for the reviewers to appreciate how engaging you were in these activities from the resume.
 They’ll review it from a third-person perspective without the first hand context that you have.
 As a result, it’s impossible for them to fully appreciate the extent of your involvement.
 What the reviewers will see is just a section with a few sentences on extracurricular activities.